List of Cheers characters: Woody Boyd

 Woodrow Tiberius Boyd (Woody Harrelson) — a co-bartender, commonly called "Woody".
 When he arrived from his Midwest hometown to Boston, Woody wanted to meet his pen pal Coach.
 However, he finds out that Coach already died, and is hired to work at the bar.
 Later, he dates Kelly Gaines (Jackie Swanson), marries her and is elected to the Boston City Council.
 At the end, he and Kelly have a son and daughter as revealed in Frasier.

 Rebecca Howe

 Rebecca Howe (Kirstie Alley) — a "voluptuously beautiful" manager and occasional waitress.
 Initially, she starts out a strong independent woman, but after several romantic failures with (mainly) rich men, she becomes "more neurotic, insecure, and sexually frustrated".
-At the start, Sam attempts to seduce Rebecca without success, but, when her persona changes, he loses interest in her.
+At the start, Sam attempts to seduce Rebecca without success, but when her persona changes, he loses interest in her.
 In the series finale, she marries the plumber Don Santry (Tom Berenger).
-In Frasier, according to Sam, she divorces Don and then ends up visiting the bar without working there again.
+On Frasier, according to Sam, she divorces Don and then ends up visiting the bar without working there again.